kean/Nuke/Tests/DefectRepros/DETAILS.md

 Still, the public doc makes a flat promise: "the image is never stored in the disk cache".
 That is false under the three opt-in policies.
 A user who relies on it (for example, keeping Photos-derived images off disk, or expecting the closure to run again on the next launch) would be misled.

-It matters more because of a separate bug found while checking this, and not claimed by the reporter: TaskLoadImage.shouldStoreResponseInDataCache / storeImageInDataCache ignore `.disableDiskCacheWrites`.
+It matters more because of a separate bug found while checking this, and not claimed by the reporter (filed as D14): TaskLoadImage.shouldStoreResponseInDataCache / storeImageInDataCache ignore `.disableDiskCacheWrites`.
 Verified: with that option, `.storeEncodedImages` still stored "closure", and a URL request with a processor under `.automatic` still stored "http://test.com/example.jpegp1".
 So the per-request opt-out that init(id:data:) documents does not work on this path, for any resource.
 The check seems to have been dropped by mistake in 19423094 (2021).
 TaskLoadImageKey includes the request options, so checking the option per request is safe.

 Impact is low.
 The default policy matches the doc, the other policies must be chosen on purpose, and caching the processed result is usually what users want.